See More Testimonials

-Our dedicated injury attorneys aim to obtain the maximum compensation possible for medical malpractice victims.
+Our dedicated personal injury attorneys aim to obtain the maximum compensation possible for medical malpractice victims.
 This may be obtained through negotiation of an out-of-court settlement or through courtroom litigation.
 Compensation could cover your medical costs, lost wages/income, pain and suffering and emotional distress.
 You could also be entitled to recover compensation for the cost of ongoing medical care that you may require for life and any reduction in earning power in the future.

 In some cases, medical malpractice results in the death of the patient.
 In these instances, families are left to struggle with the grief of a lost loved one at the same time they are facing financial complications caused by the death.
 The medical malpractice lawyers at the Abelson Law Firm can represent the family members of the deceased in a wrongful death claim to obtain benefits for funeral costs, loss of companionship and the loss of financial contributions from the deceased.

 In every medical malpractice case, we aim to make sure that all of our client’s needs are met.
 This means not just providing skilled legal service but also connecting you with the necessary medical providers, vocational counselors and long-term care or life care planning professionals.